netxms/netxms-doc/admin/hypervisor-monitoring.rst

 Hypervisor monitoring
 =====================

-NetXMS has subagents that allow to monitor hypervisors.
-This subagent is build using libvirt functionality.
+|product_name| has subagents that allow to monitor hypervisors.
+This subagent is build using
+libvirt functionality.

 Metrics